ncollectd/ncollectd/src/plugins/write_http/README.md

 **password-env** *env-name*

-> Get the password for authentication from the enviroment variable
+> Get the password for authentication from the environment variable
 > *env-name*.

 **verify-peer** *true|false*